 TELUS Digital - AI Platform

-TELUS Digital (formerly TELUS International) designs, builds and delivers innovative solutions to enhance the customer experience (CX) for global and disruptive brands.
+TELUS Digital (formerly TELUS International) designs and delivers digital solutions that enhance customer experience (CX) for global, fast-moving brands.

 Date: